Nîmes: 17th century to the French Revolution

 In the middle of the 17th century Nîmes experienced a period of prosperity.
 Population growth caused the town to expand, and slum housing to be replaced.
 To this period also belong the reconstruction of Notre-Dame-Saint-Castor, the Bishop's palace and numerous mansions (hôtels).
 This renaissance strengthened the manufacturing and industrial potential of the city, the population rising from 21,000 to 50,000 inhabitants.

 In this same period the Fountain gardens, the Quais de la Fontaine, were laid out, the areas surrounding the Maison Carrée and the Amphitheatre were cleared of encroachments, whilst the entire population benefited from the atmosphere of prosperity.

 From the French Revolution to the present

 Following a European economic crisis that hit Nîmes with full force, the Revolutionary period awoke the slumbering demons of political and religious antagonism.
 The White Terror added to natural calamities and economic recession, produced murder, pillage and arson until 1815.
 Order was however restored in the course of the century, and Nîmes became the metropolis of Bas-Languedoc, diversifying its industry into new kinds of activity.
 At the same time the surrounding countryside adapted to market needs and shared in the general increase of wealth.

-During the Second World War, the Maquis resistance fighters Jean Robert and Vinicio Faïta were executed at Nîmes on 22 April 1943.
-The Nîmes marshalling yards were bombed by American bombers in 1944.
+During the Second World War, Wehrmacht troups occupied Vichy France in November 1942.

+On 22 April 1943, Wehrmacht soldiers executed the Maquis resistance fighters Jean Robert and Vinicio Faïta at Nîmes.

+On 27 May 1944, bombers of the USAAF bombed the Nîmes marshalling yards.
+It was one of the preparations for Operation Dragoon (landing operation in the Rhone delta) that started on 15 August 1944.

-The 2e Régiment Étranger d'Infanterie (2ºREI), the main motorised infantry regiment of the Foreign Legion, has been garrisoned in Nîmes since November 1983.
+The 2e Régiment Étranger d'Infanterie (2ºREI), the main motorised infantry regiment of the French Foreign Legion, has been garrisoned in Nîmes since November 1983.

+Archaeology

+In April 2024, a collection of glassware dating back to the Roman period was discovered in Nîmes.
+The collection includes strigils, ornate glass vases, ceramics, a glass paste cup, lamps, and fragments of funerary monuments and amphorae.